Digital Scholarship History

 The institutional repository provides outstanding metrics for quantifying the global reach of the output of the University of Northern Iowa.
 The repository reached a half million downloads in early January 2019.
-There are 22,789 works collected to UNI ScholarWorks with 783,954 global downloads.
-The works have been accessed by 23,017 institutions and read by people in more than 190 countries.
-UNI ScholarWorks averages about 1200 -1500 global downloads per day (data collected on 10/7/2019.)
+There are 25,645 works collected to UNI ScholarWorks with over 1.5 million global downloads.
+The works have been accessed by 34,000 institutions and read by people in more than 190 countries and territories.
+UNI ScholarWorks averages about 1200 -1500 global downloads per day (data collected on 11/4/2020).
 UNI ScholarWorks adds works throughout the year, increasing the impact of University of Northern Iowa’s scholarship.
-View the repository’s growth over time, updated monthly (Activity by Year.)
+View the repository’s growth over time, updated monthly (Activity by Year).

 The qualitative information received through the UNI ScholarWorks Feedback Form demonstrates the value of the repository to users.